christsa/dgrasp/README.md

 ## Info

 This code was tested with Python 3.8 on Ubuntu 18.04 and 20.04 and an NVIDIA GeForce RTX 2080 Ti.
-You require about 1.8GB of space because the repository comes with all the features of the physics simulation.
+You require about 1.8GB of space because the repository comes with all the features of the [RaiSim](https://raisim.com/) physics simulation, as D-Grasp is integrated into RaiSim.

-The D-Grasp related code can be found in the raisimGymTorch subfolder.
+The D-Grasp related code can be found in the [raisimGymTorch](./raisimGymTorch) subfolder.

 ## Installation